How To Get Tickets For The Palace’s Queen Elizabeth II Exhibition

 What’s On Display?

-With over 200 items on display – some for the very first time – Queen Elizabeth II: Her Life in Style will explore all 10 decades of the monarch’s life through her sense of style.
+With over 200 items on display – half for the very first time – Queen Elizabeth II: Her Life in Style will explore all 10 decades of the monarch’s life through her sense of style.
 Pulling on clothing, jewellery, hats, shows and accessories, as well as never-before-seen design sketches, fabric samples and handwritten correspondence, the exhibition aims to showcase how the late Queen constructed (and evolved) her signature look within her lifetime.

 Queen Elizabeth II when Princess Elizabeth of York, Elliott & Fry, 1934

-Queen Elizabeth II: Her Life in Style will run at The King’s Gallery (Buckingham Palace, London SW1A 1AA) in 2026.
-Official dates are not confirmed, but the exhibition is expected to run from spring until autumn.
+Queen Elizabeth II: Her Life in Style will run at The King’s Gallery from spring 2026.

 How To Get Tickets For Queen Elizabeth II: Her Life in Style